 Jackie is a 200 hour certified Akhanda® (Holistic) Yoga teacher.
 She completed her training at Anand Prakash Ashram in Rishikesh India under the loving guidance of her teacher Yogrishi Vishvketu-ji.
 In addition to her Hatha Yoga training she is also a student of Bhakti Yoga in the Vaishnava tradition, as taught by A.C Bhaktivendanta Swami Prabhupada.
 She feels incredibly blessed for all the great teachers that inspire her daily; Srila Prabhupada, Swami Sivananda, Radhanath Swami, Pema Chodron, HH the 14th Dalai Lama.
 She feels to be an effective teacher you must also be a dedicated student, Jackie continues her training in the Akhanda, Bhakti & Sivananda traditions hoping to bring herself & students closer to our true nature, which is loving, compassionate & kind.

-Noelle got her RYT 200 hour certification at South Boston Yoga with David Vendetti and Ame Wren in 2013.
-Noelle has also studied Afro Flow Yoga with Leslie Salmon Jones and loves to incorporate elements of dance and Kundalini Yoga into her vinyasa classes.
-Her teaching focuses on freedom through movement, personal empowerment, and correct alignment for safe and sustainable practice.
+Noelle got her RYT 200-hour certification at South Boston Yoga with David Vendetti and Ame Wren in 2013 and has studied Afro Flow Yoga with Leslie Salmon Jones.
+Her teaching focuses on freedom through movement, personal empowerment, and correct alignment for fun, safe, and sustainable practice.
 Noelle cares deeply about making the practice accessible to yogis of all body types, genders, races, and physical abilities.
-Noelle is new to the Pioneer Valley and excited to build a new yogi community here.
+She is also a life and career coach.

 Sasha Rivera is an Embodyoga® instructor in the Pioneer Valley.
 Her classes are flowing and dynamic for a range of levels.
 She helps her students find support for their movements from the inside out, utilizing Embodyoga®'s movement principles and templates for whole-body support.
 With Sasha you will learn to connect to and radiate out from your center, bring breath deeper into your body, and move safely and easefully from one asana (posture) to the next.